Skip to main content

 Profile

-Chelsea Spencer will join Rice University as a postdoctoral fellow in the School of Architecture and the Center for Engaged Research and Collaborative Learning (CERCL).
+Chelsea Spencer is an architectural historian and editor.
+At Rice, she is a postdoctoral fellow in the School of Architecture and the Center for Engaged Research and Collaborative Learning (CERCL).
+She teaches history and theory at Rice Architecture and is helping to develop CERCL’s public-engagement programming, including the Thinking About Thinking initiative.

 Apply Featured